 Feedback Objectives: 360 feedback for Line Managers at Senior Lecturer and above only.
 360 feedback was gathered to help your colleague better understand and further develop their leadership practices which will be found by clicking “360 feedback” or via the “Document Upload” section.

 They should take the time to reflect on progress since their annual PDR.
-Using the drop down box options of “Achieved”, “Not Achieved” “Not Applicable” or "On Track" they will update their status against each KPI objective.
-In the “Progress Notes” text area they will capture your evidence in support of your status.
+Using the drop down box options of “Achieved”, “Not Achieved” “Not Applicable” or "On Track" they will update their status against each Feedback objective.
+In the “Progress Notes” text area they will capture evidence in support of the status.

 Objectives: They should take the time to reflect on progress since their annual PDR.
 Using the drop down box options of “Achieved”, “Not Achieved”, “Not Applicable” or "On Track" they will update their status against each KPI objective.
-In the “Progress Notes” text area they will capture your evidence in support of your status.
+In the “Progress Notes” text area they will capture evidence in support of the status.

-- Document Uploads: Please upload any information that will help your discussion with your line manager and to ensure you are recognised for your progress since your annual PDR.
+- Document Uploads: Your colleague will upload any information that will help the discussion and to ensure they are recognised for their progress since the annual PDR.

 - Notes and Messages: If you want a note to be private (that is, visible only to you) then tick the ‘Note Is Private?’ check box.
-Otherwise you can send your line manager an email via the notes and messages section.
+Otherwise your colleague can send your colleague an email via the notes and messages section.

 On receipt of this information, please review the content and prepare your thoughts on their progress in preparation for the face to face interim meeting.
 You may wish to add a note for your colleague via the ‘Notes and Messages’ section on the Online PDR or talk directly to your colleague in preparation for your face to face meeting.